IreneKilgannon/pands-project/README.md

 _Task:_ Output a summary of each variable to a single text file, [analysis.txt](https://github.com/IreneKilgannon/pands-project/blob/main/analysis.txt)

-[With open()](https://ioflood.com/blog/python-open-file) is used to open a file and the mode will then tell python what to do with the file.
+[With open('file_name', 'mode')](https://ioflood.com/blog/python-open-file) is used to open a file and the mode will then tell python what to do with the file.
 Two modes were used in this analysis.
 First write text, `'wt'` was used to both to create the analysis.txt file and to write to it.
-The append mode, `'a'` was used to append the results of the exploratory data analysis to analysis.txt.
+After that the append mode, `'a'` was used to append the results of the exploratory data analysis to analysis.txt.
 One major advantage of using with open() is that the file will automatically close.